-The Cardon Banfield Foundation exists to help improve communication between organisations and services that work with people who are homeless, help individuals and families try and prevent homelessness or, if it cannot be prevented, make sure it does not reach crisis stage.
+As an online policy organisation, the Cardon Banfield Foundation exists to help improve communication between organisations and services that work with individuals and families to try and prevent homelessness or, if it cannot be prevented, make sure it does not reach crisis stage.

 We are a not-for-profit policy organisation which is responding to homelessness.
 Based in the UK, we exist to tackle the causes of homelessness.
 Through a network of "Satellite Hubs" and volunteers across the country we work to make services more accessible and efficient to those who need it now and in the future.
 Our previous work in Worcester has seen a successful homeless forum created and services working together for better outcomes - and, using this model, we are seeking to make this happen across the country.

 As an organisation, we pride ourselves on accountability and transparency and sign up to the Nolan Principles of Public Life definitions.
 We also encourage other charities to adopt these definitions and do the work necessary to make their organisation open and transparent through our Benchmarking Tool.
 We scrutinise ourselves to the same standard, and have published our own Report in this area.

 The organisation has its origins from a blog post our Founder and CEO wrote describing his experience of homelessness at 18.
 From July 2020, we recruited a team of Trustees who are overseeing our work.